-The time I dreaded has come; we have to look for a new veterinarian.
+The time I dreaded has come; we had to look for a new veterinarian.

-We love our vet and finding him was a long, painful journey.
-There are only two reasons why we would look for a new one:
+We love our vet, and finding him was a long, painful journey.
+There were only two reasons why we would look for a new one:

 - us moving

 We had to search for a veterinarian because were moving.

 We were to Jasmine’s ranch, which is about a seven-hour drive from where we used to live.
 So that gave us no choice but to look for a veterinarian at our new location.
 However, I had talked to our vet about keeping him on board to consult with him if needed.

 I looked at our options and roughly narrowed it down to a few potential candidates.
 I considered their education, experience, areas of interest, affiliations, and services they offered.